 Now that the price is lower from the previous all-time high, people tend to buy Bitcoins this time around only to sell it once its value increases.
-So you can say the timing of this article is a bit off.
 Still, if you wish to sell your Bitcoins today, or you plan to sell it in the future, then this article is for you.

 This article is a bit different to our “How to Sell Bitcoin” article we posted before.
 This article will focus on how to turn your Bitcoin into cold hard cash.